Bakharz County

 Bakharz County (شهرستان باخرز) is in Razavi Khorasan province, Iran.
 Its capital is the city of Bakharz.

 History

-After the 2006 National Census, Bakharz District was separated from Taybad County in the establishment of Bakharz County, which was divided into two districts of two rural districts each, with Bakharz as its capital and only city.
+In 2010, Bakharz District was separated from Taybad County in the establishment of Bakharz County, which was divided into two districts of two rural districts each, with Bakharz as its capital and only city at the time.

 Demographics

 Population

-At the time of the 2011 census, the district's population was 53,582 people in 14,021 households.
+At the time of the 2011 National Census, the district's population was 53,582 people in 14,021 households.
 The 2016 census measured the population of the district as 54,615 in 15,525 households.

 Administrative divisions

 Bakharz County's population history and administrative structure over two consecutive censuses are shown in the following table.